Research Summary Prompts: From Source to One-Screen Brief

 2. 1-page brief

-Write a 1-page brief on this paper (paste): TL;DR (2 sentences), key claims, methodology summary, key findings with numbers, limitations the authors named + 1 they didn't, "what this means for {my role}".
+Write a 1-page brief on this paper (pasted below): TL;DR (2 sentences), key claims, methodology summary, key findings with the actual numbers, limitations the authors named plus 1 they did not, then "what this means for [my role]".

 3. Decision brief

-My decision: {decision}.
-Research available (paste).
+My decision: [decision].
+Research available is pasted below.
 Write a 250-word brief framing the research's relevance to this decision.
-End with: "If I trust this research, I should…" and "If I don't trust it, I should…".
+End with two lines: "If I trust this research, I should…" and "If I do not trust it, I should…".

 4. Skeptical brief

 Read this paper as a skeptic.
-Output: 1 strongest claim with evidence, 1 weakest claim with what's missing (sample size, confound, p-hacking risk, replication status), 2 questions to answer before I act on this.
+Output: 1 strongest claim with its evidence, 1 weakest claim with what is missing (sample size, confound, p-hacking risk, replication status), and 2 questions I must answer before I act on this.

 5. Cite-ready brief

 Write a 150-word brief I can drop into a citation block.
-Include: author, year, methodology in 1 line, key finding with the number, my one-line note on relevance to {my topic}, full citation in {style: APA / Chicago / MLA}.
+Include: author, year, methodology in 1 line, key finding with the number, my one-line note on relevance to [my topic], and the full citation in [style: APA / Chicago / MLA].
+Flag any detail you are not certain about so I can verify it.

 6. Brief tailored to audience

-Summarize this paper for {audience: exec / engineer / clinician / policy}.
+Summarize this paper for [audience: exec / engineer / clinician / policy].
 Adjust depth, jargon, and emphasis to what they actually care about.
-Translate or drop technical terms they wouldn't use. ≤200 words.
+Translate or drop technical terms they would not use.
+200 words max.

 7. Compare 2 research findings

-Below are 2 papers reaching different conclusions on {topic}.
-Brief: what each found (with numbers), why they might differ (method / sample / time period / framing), which I should weight more for {my question} and why.
+Below are 2 papers reaching different conclusions on [topic].
+Brief: what each found (with numbers), why they might differ (method / sample / time period / framing), and which I should weight more for [my question] and why.

-Industry report (paste).
-Brief for {my role}: 3 trends I should care about with evidence quoted from the report, 2 risks specific to my situation, 1 strategic move to consider this quarter.
+Industry report is pasted below.
+Brief for [my role]: 3 trends I should care about with evidence quoted from the report, 2 risks specific to my situation, and 1 strategic move to consider this quarter.
 Skip the consultancy-speak.

 9. Methods-only brief

 Below is a paper.
-Skip the findings — brief me on the METHOD: design (RCT / observational / survey / meta-analysis), N, key variables, what they controlled for, what they didn't.
-End with "this design can / can't tell us X".
+Skip the findings.
+Brief me on the METHOD: design (RCT / observational / survey / meta-analysis), N, key variables, what they controlled for, and what they did not.
+End with "this design can / cannot tell us X".

 10. Limitations forensic

-Paper: {paste or cite}.
-Brief me on: (1) has it been replicated, (2) any retraction or correction, (3) follow-up studies that strengthened or weakened the finding, (4) the current consensus on this finding as of {year}.
-Cite sources where possible.
+Paper: [paste or cite].
+Brief me on: (1) has it been replicated, (2) any retraction or correction, (3) follow-up studies that strengthened or weakened the finding, and (4) the current consensus on this finding as of [year].
+Give the source URL for every claim; if you cannot find one, say so rather than guessing.

 12. Brief into a slide

 Below is a research summary.
-Convert into 1 slide: title that names the takeaway (not the topic), 3 bullets max, one chart description if data warrants it, a footer with citation + my caveat in italics.
+Convert it into 1 slide: a title that names the takeaway (not the topic), 3 bullets max, one chart description if the data warrants it, and a footer with the citation plus my caveat in italics.

 Common mistakes

-• Briefs that drift past 500 words — if you didn’t decide what to cut, you didn’t write a brief
+• Briefs that drift past 500 words.
+If you did not decide what to cut, you did not write a brief.

-• No “what to do” line at the end — the reader has to do the synthesis you skipped
+• No “what to do” line at the end, which pushes the synthesis you skipped back onto the reader.

-• Quoting the paper’s abstract instead of reading the methods — the abstract oversells, the methods qualify
+• Quoting the paper’s abstract instead of reading the methods.

-• Same brief for execs and engineers — depth and jargon should differ by audience
+• Sending the same brief to execs and engineers.
+Depth and jargon should differ by audience.

 Tags: #Prompt #Study #Research